Transmission disequilibrium test

-The transmission disequilibrium test (TDT) was proposed by Spielman, McGinnis and Ewens (1993) as a family-based association test for the presence of genetic linkage between a genetic marker and a trait.
+In genetics, the transmission disequilibrium test (TDT) was proposed by Spielman, McGinnis and Ewens (1993) as a family-based association test for the presence of genetic linkage between a genetic marker and a trait.
 It is an application of McNemar's test.

 A specificity of the TDT is that it will detect genetic linkage only in the presence of genetic association.

 While genetic association can be caused by population structure, genetic linkage will not be affected, which makes the TDT robust to the presence of population structure.

 The case of trios: one affected child per family

 Description of the test

 We first describe the TDT in the case where families consist of trios (two parents and one affected child).
 Our description follows the notations used in Spielman, McGinnis & Ewens (1993).

 The TDT measures the over-transmission of an allele from heterozygous parents to affected offsprings.